shbarton/obsidian-quartz-website/source/content/flirting.md

 We sat and watched it for HOURS, him explaining who the characters were and me being again oblivious to perhaps some early flirtation happening from him?

-I had just turned 17 at the time.
-He was 14 - a minor.

-Not a super large age gap but I kept that in mind when I did notice him flirting.

-He was a cute baby brother vibe that I was v protective of.

 After meeting him, we kept in contact bc we had despite the age gap ALOT in common.

 Years of flirty friendship between us continued, the conversation of “I like you” happened from his side and I explained that even though I liked flirting with him I couldn’t be with him or confess my feelings, as it was inappropriate.
 He didn’t hate me but instead respected me more.